 - Higher sales price

 - Cash at closing

 Well-constructed notes can be sold for minimum discount at the point of note creation or at any time in the future.

 A note secured by a deed of trust or a business is an asset that can be bought and sold rather easily.
 The sale of a note is not as different from the sale of real property as you might imagine.
 Many of the same principles apply, and even some of the same paperwork.
 The amount of discount required to sell any given asset is related to the amount of risk it represents.

 The relative risk of any cash flow is usually determined by evaluating the five following factors:

-- Is the note Dodd-Frank compliant
+- Was the transaction Dodd-Frank compliant?

 - Protective equity

 Notes can be created in a multitude of ways to meet the needs and financial objectives of the note holder.